Resource type: Event

 About UNESCO: UNESCO is the United Nations Educational, Scientific and Cultural Organisation.
 Its aim is to build peace, eradicate poverty and drive sustainable development through international cooperation in the key areas of Education, Science and Culture.

 - Waterstones Children’s Laureate Joseph Coelho has launched Poetry Prompts, a series of weekly bitesize videos designed to celebrate and demystify the reading and writing of poetry.
-Send in your entries for the new Poetry Prompts Competition by March 31st for a chance to win a bundle of books plus a school visit from Joseph himself.

 - Sign your primary pupils up for the CLiPPA Shadowing Scheme in May to explore and perform the work of poets shortlisted for the annual Centre for Literacy in Primary Poetry Award.